hackersanddesigners/Emoji-Proxies-Ghost-Messengers/Code/MQTT_button/readme.md

 # MQTT Button

+***NOTE:***

+*This example shows how to wire a button to the ESP and some example code to deploy it.
+We won't use it in this workshop to modify the streaming platform but you can still use the example to e.g. turn off the relay or pixelstrip, turn off a light, or move the servo back to middle position.*

+**Previous uses (not used in this workshop)**

 In this example we connect to the MQTT server (topic hmm-inc) and wait for a button press.
 When the button is pressed we send the message `<client_id>:emoji:woof`.
 The livestreaming server listens for these messages and will respond by displaying the emote by that name. <client_id> is the unique id that you define in the sketch.

 There are comment in the code, also included below, that describe how this works.